A Hydraulic Approach to Equilibria of Resource Selection Games: Acknowledgments

 \section{Acknowledgments}

-The first author was supported in part by ISF grants 230/10 and 1435/14 administered by the Israeli Academy of Sciences, by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no.\ [249159], and by an Adams Fellowship of the Israeli Academy of Sciences and Humanities.
-We would like to thank Sergiu Hart for pointing out \citeauthor{Kaminsky}'s construction, and Noam Nisan and Sergiu Hart for pointing out \citeauthor{Fisher}'s construction.
-We would like to thank Binyamin Oz for a question inspiring the definition of a resource selection game with I.D.-dependent weighting given in \cref{compress-expand}, and Noga Alon for a discussion that inspired \cref{hall-and-beyond}.
+Yannai Gonczarowski is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities; his work is supported by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no.\ [249159], by ISF grants 230/10 and 1435/14 administered by the Israeli Academy of Sciences, and by Israel-USA Bi-national Science Foundation (BSF) grant number 2014389.
+We thank Noga Alon, Sergiu Hart, Noam Nisan, Binyamin Oz, two anonymous referees, and multiple seminar participants, for helpful comments and suggestions.